Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 like  `WriteHtmlToStream` and `ServeFile` used in the code samples above.
 You can find these methods in the `Swytch.Extensions` namespace.

-For a full list of response methods and utilites currently available, check the [Guide](#).
+For a full list of response methods and utilites currently available, check the [request context extensions page](RequestContext.md).